rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part2-smart-contracts.md

 > Once the contract is deployed we can use the `deployed()` method as we did in the local blockchain.
 To see the interaction with the contract we can access it via [RSK Testnet explorer](https://explorer.testnet.rsk.co/) and search using the contract address, transaction hash or block number.
 All interactions with our contract will appear in the explorer!

 Congratulations for getting this far!
 Now you're a smart contract developer😉😉.
+View the entire code for the [Complete Full Stack dApp repo](https://github.com/bguiz/workshop-rsk-full-stack-dapp/tree/feat/complete-a)

 **Next:** Now let's build out the front end!.
 Check out the third part of [The Complete Full Stack dApp Guide on RSK Part 3](/guides/full-stack-dapp-on-rsk/part3-front-end/)